 CEO & Co-founder

 Ophir Gottlieb is the CEO & Co-founder of Capital Market Laboratories.
 He has contributed to The Wall Street Journal (Barron's), Yahoo!
-Finance, CNNMoney, MarketWatch, Business Insider, and Reuters.
+Finance, CNNMoney, MarketWatch, Business Insider, and Reuters on their professional terminals.
+He is a former option market maker on the NYSE ARCA and CBOE exchange floors, and a former hedge mund manager and lead trader for Governance Investors.

 He has turned away from institutional finance and re-dedicated his life to helping all people find the capacity and facility to invest with the same confidence and information available to only the top 0.1%.
 In many ways, Ophir was unintentionally a part of this asymmetry, but now, he is here to tear it down.